 Sketch.
 Prototype.
 Test.
 Repeat.

-The UX Process and UX Design Principles
+The UX Process and UX Design principles

 A web application’s design and usability are just as important as that application’s functionality.
 If our clients, their users, their partners, and their vendors can’t immediately figure out how to use a web application, then we haven’t done our job correctly.